 Everyone occasionally has diarrhea — loose, watery and more-frequent bowel movements.
 You might also have abdominal cramps and produce a greater volume of stool.
 The duration of diarrhea symptoms can provide a clue to the underlying cause.

 Acute diarrhea lasts from 2 days to 2 weeks.
 Persistent diarrhea lasts 2 to 4 weeks.
 Acute and persistent diarrhea are typically caused by a bacterial, viral or parasitic infection of some sort.

 Chronic diarrhea lasts longer than does acute or persistent diarrhea, generally more than four weeks.
 Chronic diarrhea can indicate a serious disorder, such as ulcerative colitis or Crohn's disease, or a less serious condition, such as irritable bowel syndrome.

-Acute diarrhea causes may include:
+Acute or persistent diarrhea causes may include: